Where was God when I needed him?

 Trauma can shatter a survivor's faith and concept of God.

 When trauma strikes, survivors are left feeling powerless and helpless.
 It is common for these feelings to be projected onto God in a way that conceptualizes God as abandoning, unable, punishing, distant, or uncaring.

 Psychological trauma leaves behind strong feelings of dis-empowerment and disconnection.
 Recovery is based upon empowerment and the creation of new healed and healthy connections.

 When faced with life’s challenges, some people find that drawing on their faith is a key part to finding healing and effective treatment.

 What you believe gives life meaning and purpose influences how you feel physically, emotionally, and psychologically.
-What you believe is important because your beliefs influence your emotions, responses, and capacity to cope and find hope and make meaning.
+What you believe spiritually influences your emotions, responses, capacity to cope, and find hope and make meaning.

 Everyone is at a different place on their spiritual journey.
 I meet you where you are.